 To make that the mechanical effect of relocating public sector worker is not entailed in the results, I subtract the number of jobs relocated per year from the employment outcomes.
 This strategy compensates for the lack of employment data by private vs. public sector in Germany at the municipal level.
 The Bavarian state public sector employs both civil servants and public employees.
 In Germany, civil servants are exempt from the social security system and not observed in the employment data.
-Hence, if all public employees affected by the relocation were civil servants, the following results would be net of the mechanical effect of the relocations by default, and no subtraction would be needed.
+Hence, if all public employees affected by the relocation were civil servants, the following results would be net of the mechanical effect of the relocations by default.
 Compared to other German states, Bavaria has a high share of public employees with civil servant status (roughly 70%).
-Hence, fully subtracting the jobs relocated is a conservative approach, and the results should, therefore, be interpreted as a lower bound of the overall effect of the relocations.
+Hence, fully subtracting the jobs relocated is a conservative approach and the following results should therefore be interpreted as a lower bound of the overall effect of the relocations.